 There are several state and federal pollution-control programs aimed at mobile sources, including both highway vehicles, such as cars, and off-road equipment, such as all-terrain vehicles (ATVs).
-The federal government also regulates the fuels these vehicles and other equipment use, with a goal of having cleaner-burning fuels that do not contribute as much air pollution.
-Regulations include motor vehicle emission standards, vehicle inspection and maintenance, the required use of reformulated gasoline, ultra-low sulfur diesel fuel, low sulfur gasoline, and gasoline vapor-recovery programs.
+The federal government also regulates the fuels these vehicles and other equipment use, with the goal of having cleaner-burning fuels that do not contribute as much air pollution.
+Regulations include motor vehicle emission standards, vehicle inspection and maintenance, the required use of reformulated gasoline, ultra-low sulfur diesel fuel, low sulfur gasoline and gasoline vapor-recovery programs.

 For more information on mobile sources visit our Vehicles (mobile sources) page.

 In some areas, governments, businesses and partner organizations have developed local and regional voluntary programs to reduce air pollution.

 Visibility is degraded when light is scattered by tiny particles in the air, which reduces the clarity and color of what we see.
 This is referred to as haze and often occurs when the air is humid.
 Haze degrades visibility in many American cities and scenic areas.
 Air pollutants that contribute to fine particle formation and haze come from a variety of natural and manmade sources.

 The U.S. EPA's Regional Haze Rule calls for state and federal agencies to work together to improve visibility in 156 national parks and wilderness areas, including the Grand Canyon, Yosemite, the Great Smoky Mountains and Shenandoah.
 These parks and pristine areas are called Class I Areas.